NielsPilgaard/Pilgaard.BackgroundJobs/README.md

 ## Thanks to

-The developers of [Cronos](https://github.com/HangfireIO/Cronos) for their excellent Cron expression library.
+- The developers of [Cronos](https://github.com/HangfireIO/Cronos) for their excellent Cron expression library.
+- JetBrains for providing me with a free license to their products, through their [Open Source Support program](https://jb.gg/OpenSourceSupport).